zeroeth/gfx/README.md

 links
 =====

-In the begining there was http://codepen.io/zeroeth/full/lqDGt
+In the beginning of the web there was http://codepen.io/zeroeth/full/lqDGt

-* history of 3d graphics in games https://www.youtube.com/watch?v=hTehcvSgyWI
+A brief history of 3d graphics in computer games https://www.youtube.com/watch?v=hTehcvSgyWI

 current web rendering technologies
 ----------------------------------